-Watertown Children’s Theatre fosters self-discovery, creativity, and confidence by providing children from all backgrounds with the opportunity to develop skills in acting, voice, and movement.
-Our visual arts classes and workshops inspire students of all ages to participate in the arts by picking up a paintbrush, building with clay, creating collages, and much more.
+Educational programs at the Mosesian Center for the Arts foster self-discovery, creativity, and confidence by providing children and adults from all backgrounds with the opportunity to develop artistic, social, and emotional skills.
+Performing arts programs develop acting, voice, and movement, and even design and technical skills.
+Our visual arts classes and workshops inspire students to participate in the arts by picking up a paintbrush, building with clay, creating collages, and much more.
 Your generous donation will help us provide students in need with tuition assistance for our performing and visual arts classes.

 The WCT Visionary Fund was established in celebration of WCT’s 25th birthday to build a financial reserve and to help secure a bright future for the next 25 years and beyond!
 Numerous contributions, including a matching grant, have given us a strong start toward our initial fundraising goal of $50,000.

 The WCT Cindy Waldron Cannon Fund was established after Cindy, a WCT parent and volunteer, passed away in April 2002, to honor her for the extraordinary person she was and for her many contributions to WCT.
-As she loved both the theatre and education, the fund is used to award an annual scholarship in Cindy’s name to a graduating Watertown High School senior who has participated in WCT and has shown extraordinary commitment to the performing arts during high school.
-The 2020 CWC Fund Scholarship was awarded to Sarah Vail.
+As she loved both theater and education, the fund is used to award an annual scholarship in Cindy’s name to a graduating Watertown High School senior who has participated in WCT and has shown extraordinary commitment to the performing arts during high school.

-The WCT Dinah Lane Theatre Arts Fund was established on the occasion of WCT’s 20th Anniversary Celebration to honor WCT Founder and Artistic Director, Dinah Lane.
-The mission of the fund is to sponsor theatre arts events and performances FREE to all.
-Programs such as master classes, artists-in-residence, technical theatre activities, and special performances to supplement core programming of WCT are supported by this fund.
+The WCT Dinah Lane Theater Arts Fund was established on the occasion of WCT’s 20th Anniversary Celebration to honor WCT Founder and Artistic Director, Dinah Lane.
+The mission of the fund is to sponsor theater arts events and performances FREE to all.
+Programs such as master classes, artists-in-residence, technical theater activities, and special performances to supplement core programming of WCT are supported by this fund.

 To donate to one of the specialized named funds, please select general donations from the dropdown menu after clicking DONATE and write in your gift designation.